anuk79/prettier-eslint-configuration-for-react/README.md

 Date: 14th November, 2020

-Credits: [Complete React v5 course by Biran Holt](https://frontendmasters.com/courses/complete-react-v5/) on frontend masters.
+Credits: [Complete React v5 course by Brian Holt](https://frontendmasters.com/courses/complete-react-v5/) on frontend masters.

 ## How to use:
 - clone the repository by running `git clone https://github.com/anuk79/prettier-eslint-configuration-for-react.git`